Parsley is the ideal herb to grow indoors, and you can use either Soil, Hydroponics or Aquaponics.

 - Or on it’s own

-Similarly in central Europe, eastern Europe, and southern Europe, as well as in western Asia, many dishes will be served with fresh green, chopped parsley sprinkled on top.
+Similarly in central Europe, eastern Europe, and southern Europe, as well as in western Asia, many dishes will be served with fresh green, chopped sprinkled on top.

-- Usually French or Curley Leaved Parsley
+- Usually French or Curley Leaved one

-Parsley as an ingredient
+Using parsely as an ingredient

-For example parsley is the main ingredient in Italian salsa verde, which is a mixed condiment of parsley, capers, anchovies, garlic, and sometimes bread, soaked in vinegar.
+For example it is the main ingredient in Italian salsa verde, which is a mixed condiment of parsley, capers, anchovies, garlic, and sometimes bread, soaked in vinegar.
 It is an Italian custom to serve it with bollito misto or fish.
 Gremolata, a mixture of parsley, garlic, and lemon zest, is a traditional accompaniment to the Italian veal stew, ossobuco alla milanese.

-In some Middle Eastern salads parsley is a key ingredient, such as the Lebanese tabbouleh; it is also often mixed in with the chickpeas and/or fava beans while making falafel (that gives the inside of the falafel its green color).
+In some Middle Eastern salads it is a key ingredient, such as the Lebanese tabbouleh; it is also often mixed in with the chickpeas and/or fava beans while making falafel (that gives the inside of the falafel its green color).

-- Usually Italian or Flat Leaved Parsley
+- Usually Italian or Flat Leaved

-Parsley as part of Bouques Garnie or Cheiro-Verde
+As part of Bouques Garnie or Cheiro-Verde

 For example Bouquet Garnie, like to one from Wholefood Direct sold on Amazon (shown right) is usually a bundle of herbs tied together with string and mainly used to prepare soups, stock and various stews.